tomgreenfield/AdaptHelper/README.md

 With this package you can run grunt commands inside Sublime Text.

-From the side bar, right-click and select *Grunt here…* on a folder containing a Gruntfile.
+From the side bar, right-click and select *Grunt here…* on a folder containing a Gruntfile and a node_modules sub-folder.

 You can either type some parameters e.g. `build` or `dev`, or just press <kbd>↵ Enter</kbd> to run the default grunt command.

 #### Gulp

-Similar to the grunt command, you can select *Gulp here…* on a folder containing a gulpfile.
+Similar to the grunt command, you can select *Gulp here…* on a folder containing a gulpfile and a node_modules sub-folder.

 #### Other